awesome-streamers/awesome-streamerrc/TheAltF4Stream/README.md

 nvim --headless +PlugInstall +qa
 ```

-This last step can also be achieved using `:PlugInstall` after opening Neovim - however it will require a restarting for them to properly load.
+This last step can also be achieved using `:PlugInstall` after opening Neovim - however it will require a restart for them to properly load.

 ### Pre-built Environment